Crystal Thomas

-Crystal Elaine Marie Thomas (born January 18, 1994) is an American soccer player who plays for Hibernian in the Scottish Women's Premier League.
+Crystal Elaine Marie Thomas (born January 18, 1994) is a former American soccer player who most recently played for Hibernian in the Scottish Women's Premier League.

 Early life

 Thomas grew up in Chicago and graduated from Wheaton Academy in West Chicago.
 She helped the school claim a state title in 2009 as well as three Class 2A super-sectional and sectional titles (2009–11), and four regional titles (2009–12).
 As a senior in 2012 she tied a school record, scoring 36 goals, and was an all-state first team selection.

-Thomas played club soccer with Chicago Sockers, helping the team win a pair of Illinois state cup titles in 2010 and 2011.
-She also spent time with the Olympic Development Program Region II team, captaining at both at region and state level.
+Thomas played club soccer with Chicago Sockers, helping the team win a pair of Illinois State Cup titles in 2010 and 2011.
+She also spent time with the Olympic Development Program Region II team, captaining at both the regional and state levels.

 College

 Thomas began playing college soccer at the University of Notre Dame in 2012.
 As a freshman, Thomas appeared in all of the Fighting Irish's 24 matches including 19 starts.
 She scored a team-leading 10 goals as well as registering two assists as Notre Dame claimed the Big East Conference regular season title.
 At the end of the year she was named to the Big East All-Rookie team and was a Big East second-team selection.
 After two seasons with Notre Dame, Thomas transferred to Georgetown in 2014.
-She scored the game-winning overtime goal to beat George Washington in her Hoyas debut but then suffered a torn hamstring and redshirted for the season.
+She scored the game-winning overtime goal to beat George Washington in her Hoyas debut but then suffered a torn hamstring and was redshirted for the season.
 After nine months out, Thomas returned to play a further 46 games in the next two seasons, scoring 18 goals and 8 assists, and earned Big East second-team honors both years.
 She most notably scored the only goal in Georgetown's 1–0 NCAA quarter-final win over Santa Clara to send the Hoyas to their first ever College Cup in 2016.